varikvalefor/blofg/20250711155505-scrapple-cnino-en.md

 The URL of the stuff of Scrapple is "http://git.varikvalefor.i2p/vvx/scrapple".

-VARIK translates the blog post to English and from Lojban.
+VARIK translates (to English and from Lojban) the blog post.

 ## "What is Scrapple?"
 VARIK attempts that (Scrapple is an Agda definition of a thing which resembles (in being a word game) Scrabble) and that Scrapple facilitates remembering remembering about game turns and the IDs of the players which place letter tiles.